portainer/portainer/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YHXZJQNJQ36H6)

 **_Portainer_** is a lightweight management UI which allows you to **easily** manage your different Docker environments (Docker hosts or Swarm clusters).
 **_Portainer_** is meant to be as **simple** to deploy as it is to use.
-It consists of a single container that can run on any Docker engine (can be deployed as Linux container or a Windows native container).
+It consists of a single container that can run on any Docker engine (can be deployed as Linux container or a Windows native container, supports other platforms too).

-**_Portainer_** allows you to manage your Docker containers, images, volumes, networks and more !
+**_Portainer_** allows you to manage your all your Docker resources (containers, images, volumes, networks and more) !
 It is compatible with the *standalone Docker* engine and with *Docker Swarm mode*.

 ## Demo